Bachelor’s in Biology Degree Guide

-What Can I Do With a Bachelor's in Biology?
+What You Can Do With a Bachelor's in Biology

-Researching potential jobs prior to enrolling may be beneficial, as there are a variety of employment options post-graduation.
+Researching potential jobs prior to enrolling may be beneficial, as there are a variety of employment options.
 Determining a career path will help you select programs with coursework designed to prepare you for your chosen profession.

-Environmental scientists and specialists analyze the ecosystem’s health and advocate for environmental protection.
+Environmental scientists and specialists analyze ecosystem health and advocate for environmental protection.
 In the field, they collect and analyze data and, using the research skills they developed in the classroom, craft technical documents detailing their findings.

 These specialists and technicians ensure that workplaces are safe for employees.
 If they discover a hazard, they work with company managers to implement solutions.
 They also educate employees and employers on safety best practices.